vaibhavchandra12/VisaX-UB/README.md

 - Fill API ID, API HASH, Phone number (with country code).
 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
-- Your Deadly Bot Session Will be saved in your Telegram Saved Message.
+- Your visax Bot Session Will be saved in your Telegram Saved Message.

 [![repl]()](https://replit.com/@sameerpanthi/DEADLY-FIGHTERS-BOT#main.py)